 Prologue

-When Aric Knuth was a little kid, his dad would leave for six months at a time.
-He was a merchant marine.
-And Aric would record cassettes of himself and send them.
-He'd leave one side blank, for his father to record a response.
-But he never did, even though Aric asked him to on every tape.
-Aric talks to host Ira Glass about what it was like to finally ask his dad why.
+As a kid, Aric Knuth sent cassette tapes to his dad, a merchant marine gone for months at a time.
+He’d leave one side blank and ask for a reply—but none ever came.
+Aric talks to Ira Glass about what it was like to finally ask his dad why.
 (7 minutes)

 By